HistoricFutures/getstring3.com/_includes/content/register-ctas/materials.markdown

 <h3>Not sure if it will work for your organsiation?</h3>
-<p>Why not try it out on a month’s free trial?
-No payment is needed, and there is no obligation to continue.</p>
+<p>Why not try String3 for free?
+You can ask 12 questions about your supply chains per year, completely free.</p>
 <p class="button register-button">
 	<a href="https://app.getstring3.com/account/register/">
 		Register for String3